haskell/cabal/HACKING.md

 Building Cabal from git cloned sources and running the tests
 ------------------------------------------------------------

+_The steps below will make use of sandboxes for building.
+The process might be somewhat different when you do not want to use sandboxes._

 Building Cabal from from source requires the following:

 * Glorious/Glasgow Haskell Compiler (ghc).